Hazel Mae

 Hazel Mae Barker (born April 7, 1970), known professionally as Hazel Mae, is a Filipino-Canadian sportscaster.

 She was the former lead anchor for the New England Sports Network's SportsDesk news program and most recently the anchor on MLB Network.
 Mae worked for Sportsnet until 2004, when she left to work for NESN SportsDesk.
 Mae returned on November 14, 2011.

-Mae grew up in Toronto and began her sports broadcasting career hosting a sports update show on campus at York University.
+Mae grew up in Toronto, graduating from St. John Paul II Catholic Secondary School and began her sports broadcasting career hosting a sports update show on campus at York University.

 Mae worked as a Field Level Reporter for TBS MLB Tuesday starting in 2022.

 Broadcast career

 Rogers Sportsnet

 Hazel Mae anchored the morning edition of Sportsnetnews on Rogers Sportsnet, one of Canada's all-sports networks.
 In addition to her duties on Sportsnetnews, Mae was the host of JZone, a weekly magazine show dedicated to all things Toronto Blue Jays, also owned by Rogers Sportsnet.
 Mae began her tenure at the network providing sports updates to its radio affiliates throughout Ontario.
-In 2002, she and two fellow Sportsnet co-workers posed in lingerie in Urban Male Magazine.